 - Demonstrated clinical competence and leadership skills

-- Ability to present oneself in a positive and professional manner
+- Demonstrated ability to present oneself in a positive and professional manner

-- Current American Heart Association BLS Certification (must be maintained at all times)
+- Current American Heart Association BLS Certification (must be kept current at all times)

 - Current American Heart Association ACLS Certification

-- Successful completion of EKG test within the first 30 days of hire
+- Successful completion of EKG test within the first 30 days of employment

 - NIHSS Certification